 Read the full Panasonic TX-55GZ2000B review

 Only the very best will do for Samsung.
-That’s why, despite its 2018 4K flagship being the best TV it had ever produced, with a performance way beyond that of any other backlit set, Samsung fixated on the few flaws that prevented it from winning a What Hi-Fi?
+That’s why, despite its 2018 4K flagship being the best TV it had ever produced, with a performance way beyond that of any other backlit set, Samsung fixated on the few flaws that had prevented it from winning a What Hi-Fi?
 Award.
-Sure enough, the new Q90R QLED is every bit the belter that the Q9FN was, but with practically all of its flaws fixed.
+Sure enough, the 2019 Q90R QLED proves every bit the belter that its predecessor was, but with practically all of its flaws fixed.

 The Q90 is a backlit TV that goes almost as black as an OLED and has OLED-like viewing angles, while retaining its own advantage of greater brightness.
 It also boasts brilliantly judged colours and excellent dark detail, not to mention an excellent operating system packed with apps, including Apple TV.